-- Conduct follow-up activities by reviewing the completed evaluations or assessments with the students/learners.
+- Conduct follow-up activities by reviewing the completed evaluations or assessments with the learners.

-- Help students/learners update their career development plan and think about any next steps they would like to take to further their career goals.
-Coordinate opportunities for student/learner reflection with teachers/faculty to help students/learners make the connection between the mock interview, classroom learning and next steps.
+- Help learners update their career development plan and think about any next steps they would like to take to further their career goals.
+Coordinate opportunities for learner reflection with teachers/faculty to help learners make the connection between the mock interview, classroom learning and next steps.

 - Assess the effectiveness of the mock interview and make recommendations for adjustments in the future.

 - Make the interview part of a project and have learners prepare and deliver a presentation to others at your school about the company.